gabrielweyer/cake-build/README.md

 - A third-party / custom Action is required to report test results
 - A third-party / custom Action is required to create a GitHub release

+### Travis CI

+I decided to remove Travis CI.
+Travis CI [poorly handled a security vulnerability][travis-ci-vulnerability] and security is of paramount importance when it comes to build systems.

 ## Status checks

 The `main` branch is [`protected`][github-protected-branch]: